It’s wise advice that’s often stated in social-justice circles: “Listen to Black women.”

 “You deserve safety.
 You deserve protection.
 You deserve love.
 You deserve peace.” – Tarana Burke

-She’s the woman who started the “Me, Too” movement to help women who suffered and survived experiences with sexual harassment and assault realize that they’re not alone.
-The phrase took off in 2017 when it became a rallying cry amid revelations about misconduct by Hollywood producer Harvey Weinstein.
+She’s the woman who started the #MeToo movement to help women who suffered and survived experiences with sexual harassment and assault realize that they’re not alone.
+The phrase took off in 2017 when it became a rallying cry amid revelations about years of misconduct by Hollywood producer Harvey Weinstein.
 She and other activists shared the title of Time magazine’s Person of the Year that same year.
 These statements of affirmation were first written in her co-authored book, “You Are Your Best Thing: Vulnerability, Shame Resilience, and the Black Experience.”

 "I don't like to lose – at anything – yet I've grown most not from victories, but setbacks." – Serena Williams